cfuenlabs/lit-unocss-hmr/README.md

 unocss.config.ts
 ```

-- Your components go in `src/components/`
-- When components are compiled, the output is generated in `src/pages/assets/`
-- Your pages (html files) go in `src/pages/`

-When you import the generated web components in your HTML, you must...
+And, when you import the generated web components in your HTML, you must...

 - import from `/assets/`
 - end the filename in `.js`.